 Some of the benefits of speech therapy for children diagnosed with autism include the following:

-As with occupational therapy, the degree to which speech therapy will play a role in your child’s treatment will depend upon their individual needs.
-However, it is an essential part of our approach at Opya.
+The degree to which speech therapy will play a role in your child’s treatment will depend upon their individual needs.

 Occupational Therapy (OT)